dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-shapes)

-A .NET Multi-platform App UI (.NET MAUI) `Shape` is a type of `View` that enables you to draw a shape to the screen. `Shape` objects can be used inside layout classes and most controls, because the `Shape` class derives from the `View` class. .NET MAUI Shapes is available in the `Microsoft.Maui.Controls.Shapes` namespace.
+A .NET Multi-platform App UI (.NET MAUI) `Shape` is a type of <xref:Microsoft.Maui.Controls.View> that enables you to draw a shape to the screen. `Shape` objects can be used inside layout classes and most controls, because the `Shape` class derives from the <xref:Microsoft.Maui.Controls.View> class. .NET MAUI Shapes is available in the `Microsoft.Maui.Controls.Shapes` namespace.

 `Shape` defines the following properties: